1892-02-27 Saint Paul, Minnesota, USA

 ![]() |

-Barbara Stanwyck: Straight Down The Line | Self (archive footage) | 1997-05-12 |
+Barbara Stanwyck: Straight Down the Line | Self (archive footage) | 1997-05-12 |

 ![]() |